 25 Lunch Box Hacks to Simplify Your Mornings

 With 6 kids in school this year, I have finally figured out that I’ve got to be organized when it comes to our morning routine and making school lunches!
 I’m a proponent for teaching your children how to work… and one of the ways I teach them is by having them do for themselves as much as possible.
 That includes making their own lunch!
-My kids that are over 8 are proficient at making their own lunch… the 6 and 7 year old still receive some assistance from me or an older sibling. 🙂 Here are some tips to help make cold lunch prep easier… (p.s. – here are even more lunch prep ideas!)
+My kids that are over 8 are proficient at making their own lunch… the younger ones still receive some assistance from me or an older sibling. 🙂 Here are some tips to help make cold lunch prep easier… (p.s. – here are even more lunch prep ideas!)

 Packing school lunches is easier than ever with these tips and ideas!